NSL Operating Procedures During COVID-19 Pandemic

 SWITCHING FROM IN-PERSON LEARNING TO REMOTE LEARNING

-- Campus is currently open regulars hours for students and the class of 2020.
+- Campus and library are currently open regular hours for students and 2020 graduates only.

-- Bookstore is closed.
+- The bookstore is closed.
 Contact Chip Loser for information about book purchases.

-- We have a reduced staff working, please limit calls and emails if possible.
-Check other information on this page that may answer your questions.
+- We have a reduced staff working in the office each day, please limit repeat calls and emails if you have not heard back.
+Check other information on this page or in the Policies & Procedures that may answer your questions.